pttbisg/shopeeamal/README.md

 ### Authentication

 There are 2 authentications concept for using this service.
 The first is authentication for other services that want to access this service API.
 The second one is OAuth mechanism to access Shopee API on behalf of the shop.
-Most of OAuth mechanism will be handled by this service.
-Only the initial OAuth login/registration that need to be handled by client and `shop_id` need to be provided by the client.
+The rest of OAuth mechanism will be handled by this service.

+Only the initial OAuth login/registration that need to be triggered by client and `user_id` need to be provided by the client for each api call. `user_id` is internal PTTB `id` to identify the user so this service can translate that info for further integration with Shopee.

 ![Authentication mechanism](/docs/auth.png "Authentication mechanism").

-### API Authentication
+#### API Authentication

 `X-API-Key` header is used for API authentication.
 Add this header and value equal to your API Key to the HTTP API request.
 This single API key can be used to access all functionality on this service regardless of an actual Shopee account.